 The documents arrived on August 21, 1775 whereupon the king refused to receive them.
 It would appear that the 1775 Olive Branch petition was simply too late.
 King George III had already made up his mind over the colonies.

 Reports of increasingly violent unrest in the Americas had been filtering in for months.
-The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.
+The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the important Battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.

 In the king’s eyes the time for reconciliation was over.
 On August 23, 1775, just days after the Olive Branch petition arrived, he issued the Proclamation of Rebellion.